Chimichurri Recipe – How to Make Chimichurri

 How To Make Chimichurri

-Next, wash the parsley thoroughly!
+Wash the parsley thoroughly.
 It can be pretty sandy and you don’t want grit in your chimichurri.
 Swish it in a large bowl of water (or clean sink), letting the dirt settle to the bottom.
 Lift the parsley out of the bowl, rinse and refill the bowl.
 Swish the parsley through the clean water, repeating until no dirt remains.

-Okay, now you want to dry the parsley a bit.
+Dry the parsley as much as possible.
 Quite a lot of water can cling to the leaves and that will make the chimichurri sort of watery.
 Not good!
 Roll the parsley up in a clean towel and squeeze it or give the parsley a good spin in a salad spinner.

 Add the olive oil, red wine vinegar, salt and red pepper flakes.
 Pulse a couple more times to blend the ingredients.